How to Use Notion: A Complete 2024 Guide

 What to Use Notion For

-Notion may be a powerful platform, but many interested users have one main question: what to use Notion for?
+Notion may be a powerful platform, but many interested users have one main question: what is Notion used for?

-Notion is a complex and all-in-one tool that can be used for a variety of purposes.
-You can call Notion a note-taking and idea-organizing platform, like a lot of Notion alternatives, but it’s also so much more than that.
+Notion is an all-in-one productivity and note-taking tool that can be used for a variety of purposes.
+You can call Notion an idea-organizing platform, like a lot of Notion alternatives, but it’s also so much more than that.
 For instance, you can use Notion to take notes, track your progress, create a mood board for art, and organize project details.
 Loads of Notion shortcuts can expand its functionality even further.

 Here are the three main applications that Notion of how-to-use guides typically focuses on work, student life, and daily life.